knetikmedia/knetikcloud-csharp-net35-client/docs/InvoicesApi.md

 Set the fulfillment status of a bundled invoice item

 This allows external fulfillment systems to report success or failure.
-Fulfillment status changes are restricted by a specific flow determining which status can lead to which.
+Fulfillment status changes are restricted by a specific flow determining which status can lead to which. <br><br><b>Permissions Needed:</b> INVOICES_ADMIN

 ### Example
 ```csharp